janstenpickle/extruder/README.md

 This library uses [shapeless](https://github.com/milessabin/shapeless) and [cats](https://github.com/typelevel/cats) to provide a neat syntax to instantiate Scala case classes from a configuration source.

-**Rules for configuration resolution are encoded in the declaration of the case class itself**
+**Rules for configuration resolution are specified in the declaration of the case class itself:**

 ```scala
 case class ApplicationConfig(default: Int = 100, noDefault: String, optional: Option[Double])